classborke09/Fedora-Setup-With-TPM/README.md

 ## Update system
 > First of all, update your system.
-Gui or terminal, it depend on you!

 ## Change your hostname
 ```